Analysis | The surprisingly simple political calculus behind ‘cancel culture’

 “While Democrats may mock them, the fear of cancel culture and political correctness isn’t something that just animates the GOP’s base,” he writes.
 “It’s the rare issue that does so without alienating voters in the middle.”

 Enten cites a survey conducted before the 2020 election as part of the American National Elections Studies.
-It asked respondents if they thought that changing times necessitated changes in language or if concerns about how people spoke were an indicator that some people were too easily offended.
+It asked respondents whether they thought that changing times necessitated changes in language or whether concerns about how people spoke were an indicator that some people were too easily offended.
 Across the board, views on the subject were split — including among young people who vastly preferred Biden over Donald Trump in the election itself.

 Compare that with the age difference on Gallup’s question about the role of government.
-Among those aged 55 and over, about as many people said government was doing too much as said that government should do more to help.
+Among those 55 and over, about as many people said government was doing too much as said that government should do more to help.
 Among those under the age of 35, “government should do more” was the preferred view by a nearly 2-to-1 margin.
-If you’re a party thinking about building for the future, “cancel culture” is a better bet right now — if not generally — than “government shouldn’t send people checks.”
+If you’re a party thinking about building for the future, “cancel culture” is a better bet right now — if not generally — than “the government shouldn’t send people checks.”

 Fox News’s coverage isn’t dictated by what helps the Republicans.
 It is the case, though, that many of its opinion hosts are particularly attuned to the distinction above.